-As the Department has trained at least 95% of relevant personnel on this policy, we find OPD in continued Phase 1 compliance with this Task.
+As the Department has trained at least 95% of relevant personnel on its FTO policy, we find OPD in continued Phase 1 compliance with this Task.

-OPD has been in Phase 2 compliance with this Task for the last five reporting periods.
+OPD has been in Phase 2 compliance with this Task for the last six reporting periods.

-During our most recent review, we interviewed the sergeant who serves as Field Training Coordinator, the lieutenant who is the unit's commander and the two senior FTOs who assist him and reviewed related memoranda, evaluation forms, and other documentation.
+During our most recent review, we interviewed the sergeant who serves as Field Training Coordinator, the lieutenant who is the unit's commander and the senior FTO who assists the coordinator and reviewed related memoranda, evaluation forms, and other documentation.